9. The Legend of Zelda: Majora's Mask 3D (3DS)

 8. Super Mario All-Stars (SNES)

-An extremely impressive package featuring the NES Super Mario Bros. games with a 16-bit lick of paint, Super Mario All-Stars was a convenient way to revisit the classics back on Super NES.
 Ultimately, with the exception of Super Mario Bros.
-2 (we'd say that this collection contains the optimum version of that game), the originals arguably still offer the best experience these days.
-If you're playing this via Nintendo Switch Online, they're all accessible so you can easily see for yourselves.
+2 — we'd say that All-Stars actually contains the 'best' version of that game — the originals arguably still offer the prime, 'canon' experience these days.
+(If you're playing this via Nintendo Switch Online, they're all accessible so you can easily see for yourselves.)

 7. Xenoblade Chronicles: Definitive Edition (Switch)

-There’s almost nothing one can reasonably complain about with Xenoblade Chronicles: Definitive Edition.
-It's an already-excellent JRPG that has been improved in nearly every conceivable way, short of a complete reimagining.
-On top of the fantastic story, enjoyable combat, and incredible world design, Monolith Soft has included an entirely new epilogue story arc while improving upon and polishing up nearly everything in the base game, from progression systems to visuals to UI design.
+On top of the fantastic story, enjoyable combat, and incredible world design, Monolith Soft has included an entirely new epilogue story arc while polishing up nearly everything in the base game, from progression systems to visuals to UI design.
+Xenoblade Chronicles: Definitive Edition is easily one of the best RPGs on Switch, a console that's not lacking in the role-playing department.

-Xenoblade Chronicles: Definitive Edition is easily one of the greatest RPGs available on the Switch.
-It goes without saying that if you were ever a fan of the original, or of RPGs in general, you absolutely must get this game for your collection.
-Even if you wouldn’t consider yourself a fan, we would still strongly encourage you to think about it; this is the standard against which all RPGs should be judged.
+It goes without saying that if you were ever a fan of the original, or of RPGs in general, you absolutely must get this.
+This is the standard against which all RPGs should be judged.

 6. The Legend of Zelda: Link's Awakening DX (GBC)

 Link's Awakening is a game of contrasts: sadness and joy, bleakness and whimsy, dream and reality, confusion and comfort.
 Its success lies in its ability to balance these contradictory elements with tight, compelling gameplay and a timeless presentation.
-The extra dungeon and other features of this DX version don't add up a huge amount over the original monochromatic release, but it's still a mighty fine game enhanced by the upgraded console's colour palette.

 Grezzo's Switch remake might have prettified Koholint Island, but the joyous, quirky characters, melancholy, and beauty of Link's first portable adventure were there right from the very beginning.
 If you own a Game Boy Color or have any other way to access it — like, say, a Nintendo Switch — this game is essential.